 Effective communication is vital to ensure both members and employers are aware of the benefits of the LGPS and are also kept up to date with scheme changes.
-This was the key motivation in creating the new web site.
+The Fund's website continues to be updated regularly to ensure scheme information and literature are readily available.
+News articles, ranging from Fund specific information to bulletins highlighting general pension issues, are available on the website.